 Introduction

 RNA-sequencing analysis has become an increasingly popular way to study gene expression in different organisms.
-Organisms can respond to stress in a variety of ways, and RNA-seq and the associated bioinformatics tools can provide valuable insights on how they will respond to stress in the future.
-Gene Ontology tools, in particular, can provide valuable information on what genes to focus on, and what purpose different genes play in an organism.
+Organisms respond to stress in a variety of ways, and RNA-seq and the associated bioinformatics tools can provide valuable insights on how they will respond to stress in the future.
+Gene Ontology tools, in particular, can provide information on what genes to focus on, and what purpose different genes play in an organism.
 Lohman et al. 2017, Bernal et al. 2018, and Walworth et al. 2016 all describe applications of RNA-seq to studying stress and plasticity.

 Comparisons

-Researchers can use RNA-seq to study a variety of different stress events.
-In these examples, Bernal and Walworth both studied the effects of climate change, while Lohman studied selection against migrants in two closely related populations.
+Researchers use RNA-seq to study a variety of different stress events.
+In these examples, Bernal and Walworth studied the effects of climate change, while Lohman studied selection against migrants in two closely related populations.
 Bernal examined the effects of increasing temperatures on coral reef fish.
 They exposed the damselfish Acanthachromis polyacanthus to both gradual and sudden temperature changes, and analyzed molecular and metabolic traits.
 This was a multigenerational study (Bernal et al. Fig 1), allowing Bernal to test a variety of temperature treatments and also to touch on effects of heritability.
-They were able to draw the conclusion that the damselfish’s ability to adapt seemed to be dependent on what conditions their parents were raised in.
+They were able to draw the conclusion that the damselfish’s ability to adapt is dependent on what conditions their parents were raised in.
 Walworth cultured the cyanobacterium Trichodesmium at high and low CO2 levels over 4.5 years, also allowing for a variety of treatments and an examination of the effects of plasticity on fitness over time.
 Depending on the treatment, this resulted in ~570-850 generations, with growth rate as proxy for reproductive fitness.
 They found that while short-term stress was alleviated through plasticity, longer periods of stress caused plastic responses to become fixed, implying that genetic assimilation is a possible adaptive response to CO2 increase.
 Lohman, however, focused on one generation and performed reciprocal transplant experiments on lake and stream sticklebacks (Gasterosteus aculeatus) to test if phenotypic plasticity could help migrants adapt to new habitats.
-While they conclude that plasticity, while advantageous, will not fully homogenize the populations, further study of multiple generations over a longer time-scale would make this more compelling.
+While they conclude that plasticity, while advantageous, will not fully homogenize populations, a further study of multiple generations over a longer time-scale would make this more compelling.

 Researchers also had to extract RNA from a certain part of their organisms.
 It was relatively simple for Walworth to study the entire Trichodesmium, allowing them to draw whole-organism conclusions.
 Bernal and Lohman, however, had to decide what parts of the fish to sample.
 Bernal chose to assess liver gene expression, as the liver has previously been associated with fish’s responses to temperature stress.
 This assumption appeared to hold true, as they found that fish exposed to the +3.0 developmental treatment had significantly enlarged livers.
 Lohman extracted and sampled the head kidney.
 The head kidney is a major site of immune response and hematopoiesis.
 Immune response was important to this study because parasite infection was found to be much higher in transplanted fish.
 While the sample choices made by Bernal and Lohman make sense, it could be valuable in the future to perform similar experiments and sample different tissue, to see if other genes are upregulated or downregulated in response to stress.